celestiaorg/apollo/readme.md

 ## Adding Services

 The atomic unit of this development kit is a service.
-It can be seen as an arbitrary process that requires certain inputs through ports and providing certain outputs also in the form of exposed ports.
+It can be seen as an arbitrary process that requires certain inputs denoted as endpoints and providing certain outputs also in the form of endpoints.
+These are predominantly used as the ports these services will communicate across.
 These services can be started and stopped.

 The CLI uses the `Conductor` with four out of the box services.
 To add more, write a wrapper of your service that matches the `Service` interface.
 Create your own binary with the standard services and your new service.